Scanned

 Nathaniel was a beautiful and athletic

-yogi who always seemed to have a delightful secret
+Yogi who always seemed to have a delightful secret

 in his heart.
 He arrived at class carrying his